 As a (paleo)biologist, I am primarily interested in understanding how forest ecosystems functioned in the past, and how they responded and ultimately evolved in response to past climate change.

-I have 3 main geographical areas of focus; western Canada (AB & BC) and Arctic Canada, and Australia.
-My primary time focus is the Eocene geological Epoch, but I am also interested in the Late Cretaceous, Paleocene, Miocene and Pliocene Epochs.
+I have three main geographical areas of focus; western Canada (AB & BC) and Arctic Canada, and Australia.
+My primary time focus is the Eocene geological Epoch, but I am also interested in the Cretaceous, Paleocene, Miocene and Pliocene Epochs.
 My paleobotanical research and that of group members and associates combines paleoecology and taxonomic analyses.

 - On February 19th 2019 I gave a talk at the Royal BC Museum in Victoria BC on the Greenwood lab’s research on Eocene floras from interior BC; the same talk was also delivered at Vancouver Island University in Nanaimo BC on Feb.
 20th.